-400 Maryland Avenue, SW Washington, DC 20202 Or online at www.ed.gov
+400 Maryland Avenue, SW Washington, DC 20202 Or online.

 HISTORICAL BACKGROUND

 The citizens of Canton Union School District No. 66, aware of a nationwide movement to extend the opportunities of higher education to a greater number of youth and adults, voted to establish a community junior college in October, 1959.
 As a result, Canton Community College became the first public junior college to be organized in West Central Illinois.